nikopippuri/atm-project/README.md

 5. Set up and run the Qt application.

 ## Usage
-- Launch the Qt application and log in using your card's ID ja enter correct PIN.
+- Launch the Qt application and log in using your card's ID and enter correct PIN.
 - Use the available features to view your balance, withdraw money, and view transaction history.

 ## Database ER model